nrokh/ScientificFigures/README.md

 These items can be shared with lab groups and departments, and all files are accessible to be shared.

 ## Acknowledgements
 Many parts of this workshop reference a previous GitHub made by co-presenter NR: [FiguresDemo2022](https://github.com/nrokh/FiguresDemo2022).
-The QR code for the logo and this GitHub repo were made using the python tutorial from sahil_rajput: [PythonQR](https://www.geeksforgeeks.org/python-generate-qr-code-using-pyqrcode-module/).
+The QR code for the logo and this GitHub repo were made using the Python tutorial from sahil_rajput: [PythonQR](https://www.geeksforgeeks.org/python-generate-qr-code-using-pyqrcode-module/).
 For the figure spectrum, we utilized a Kaggle data set: [Eurovision Song Contest scores 1975-2019](https://www.kaggle.com/datasets/datagraver/eurovision-song-contest-scores-19752019).
+Finally, we thank all of the authors and contributors to Inkscape who are listed [here](https://inkscape.org/credits/).

 The authors thank the International Max Planck Research School for Intelligent Systems, [IMPRS-IS](https://imprs.is.mpg.de/) for supporting NR and AKS.
 The authors thank Brooke Christensen for the contribution materials utilized in making these resources.
 Thanks to [Katherine J. Kuchenbecker](https://is.mpg.de/~kjk) for support and feedback.